-Service has issued regulations adding passive activity losses and credits to the list137 and the §121 exclusion of gain from the sale of a personal residence transferred to the estate.138 Upon termination of the estate, any unused attributes are transferred back to the debtor.139
+1398.
+The Service has issued regulations adding passive activity losses and credits to the list and the section 121 exclusion of gain from the sale of a personal residence transferred to the estate.
+Upon termination of the estate, any unused attributes are transferred back to the debtor.